yevheniimoroziuk/openregistry.lots.loki/docs/source/standard/item.rst

     It is required for `classification.scheme` to be `CPV` or `CAV-PS`.
 The `classification.id` should be valid CPV or CAV-PS code.

+    The CPV & CAV-PS codes accuracy should be equal to the class (XXXX0000-Y) at least.

 :additionalClassifications:
     List of :ref:`Classification` objects, optional